Detect Any Shadow: Segment Anything for Video Shadow Detection

 In summary, our method has three contributions:

-\begin{itemize} \item We propose a new framework, ShadowSAM, which introduces single-frame mask into video shadow detection, enabling better performance. \item We perform a simple but effective approach to fine-tune the lightweight mask decoder in SAM, allowing it to be successfully applied to shadow detection. \item We conduct the attempt to incorporate the long short-term attention in video shadow detection, which achieves state-of-the-art detection results. \end{itemize}
+\begin{itemize} \item We introduce ShadowSAM, a new framework that incorporates a single-frame mask into video shadow detection, thereby enhancing detection performance. \item We employ a simple yet effective approach to fine-tune the lightweight mask decoder in SAM, enabling its successful application to shadow detection. \item We incorporate the long-term and the short-term attention into ShadowSAM for video shadow detection, which achieves promising performance while ensuring a fast inference speed compared to other techniques. \end{itemize}